-Schuyler Schouten counsels and represents clients in complex international and national security matters.
-He draws on government and private sector experience encompassing regulatory and constitutional counseling, litigation, enforcement, transactions, and crisis management.
+Schuyler Schouten counsels and represents clients in international trade, foreign investment, and national security matters and on issues involving regulation of novel and emerging technologies.
+He draws on government and private sector experience encompassing litigation, transactions, and crisis management.

 - October 23, 2019